-- A. A Tribal Member that has received an adverse decision by the Election Board may request review of the Election Board's Final Decision by filing a complaint with the Tribal Court within five (5) business days of the decision being issued. - B. Burden of Proof.
-The burden of proof to reverse the decision of the Election Board shall be upon the party filing the complaint, dispute or challenge. - Court, must be reviewed on a clear error standard.
-In making its determination, the Tribal Court shall be bound by the Election Board's findings of fact unless clearly erroneous.
+- A. A Registered Voter that has received an adverse decision by the Election Board may request review of the Election Board's Final Decision by filing a complaint with the Tribal Court within five (5) business days of the decision being issued. - B. Burden of Proof.
+The burden of proof to reverse the decision of the Election Board shall be upon the party filing the complaint, dispute, or challenge. - C. Review Standard.
+All appeals related to Final Election Board Decisions before the Tribal Court must be reviewed on a clear error standard.
+In making its determination, the Tribal Court shall be bound by the Election Board's findings of fact unless they are clearly erroneous.
 There shall be deference given to the Election Board's determination as the government officials charged with the responsibility for interpreting their own regulations.
 The Tribal Court review of the Election Board's determinations is limited to interpretation and application of law or regulation unless clearly erroneous.
-Specifically, The Election Board's decision will not be overturned by the Tribal Court unless the Court is definitely and firmly convinced that a mistake has been made.
+Specifically, The Election Board's decision will not be overturned by the Tribal Court unless the Court is firmly convinced that a mistake has been made.
 Under no circumstances will new or additional evidence in support of, or in opposition to, the Election Board's decision be introduced to the Tribal Court.
 The decision of the Tribal Court shall be final.